Alcañiz: Demography

-Geography and climate
+Climate

-Alcañiz has a semi-arid climate (Köppen: BSk) with moderately cool winters with some rain to hot, mostly dry summers with little rain and thunderstorms.
+Alcañiz has a cold semi-arid climate (Köppen: BSk) with moderately cool winters with some rain to hot, mostly dry summers with little rain and thunderstorms.
 Heavy rains happen in spring and autumn, especially during May, October and November.
 There is approximately 1 snowy day every year.
 Some years have no snowfall while others have a few days of snow.
 Heavy snow is unknown.